drduh/YubiKey-Guide/README.md

 **Note** this works only for SSH agent forwarding.
 GnuPG forwarding for cryptographic operations is not supported.
 See [vuori/weasel-pageant](https://github.com/vuori/weasel-pageant) for more information.

-#### Use ssh-agent or use S.weasel-pageant

 One way to forward is just `ssh -A` (still need to eval weasel to setup local ssh-agent), and only relies on OpenSSH.
 In this track, `ForwardAgent` and `AllowAgentForwarding` in ssh/sshd config may be involved.
 However, when using ssh socket forwarding, do not enable `ForwardAgent` in ssh config.
 See [SSH Agent Forwarding](#remote-machines-ssh-agent-forwarding) for more information.

-#### Prerequisites
+This requires:

 * Ubuntu 16.04 or newer for WSL
 * Kleopatra
 * [Windows configuration](#windows)

-#### WSL configuration

 Download [vuori/weasel-pageant](https://github.com/vuori/weasel-pageant).